CodeConstruct/mctp/docs/mctpd.md

 When the interface `Role` is `BusOwner`, the MCTP interface object will also host the `BusOwner1` dbus interface:

+The `NetworkId` property represents the network on which this interface is present.

 ### Bus-owner interface: `au.com.codeconstruct.MCTP.BusOwner1` interface

 This interface exposes bus-owner level functions, on each interface object that